sentryco/TwoFa/readme.md

 - [Todo](#todo)

 ### Features:
-- Easy setup via QR code, "otpauth://" URL, or manual entry
+- 📷 Easy setup via QR code, "otpauth://" URL, or manual entry
-- Secure storage of all data in encrypted form on the iOS keychain
+- 🔒 Secure storage of all data in encrypted form on the iOS keychain
-- Full support for time-based and counter-based one-time passwords as standardized in RFC 4226 and 6238
+- 🔄 Full support for time-based and counter-based one-time passwords as standardized in RFC 4226 and 6238
-- Offline functionality with no internet connection required, ensuring that your secret keys never leave your device

 ### Installation